wavemotion-dave/ColecoDS/README.md

 preliminary and simple MTX-500 support included.

+Thanks to Darryl Hirschler for the CreatiVision keypad/keyboard graphic.

 Special thanks to  Marat Fayzullin, as the author of ColEM which is the code for the core emulation (specifically TMS9918 VDP